openbmc/webui-vue/docs/guide/coding-standards/sass.md

-# SASS Conventions and Standards
+# Sass Conventions and Standards